AKzar1el/DasofWebApp/README.md

 ## Usage

-To calculate the vehicle price, make a POST request to `/api/vehicleprice/calculate` with a JSON payload containing the vehicle pricing details.
+To calculate the vehicle price, make a POST request to the implemented methods with a JSON payload containing the vehicle pricing details.

 ### Request Example